OC logo

 What is Fair Use?

-Fair Use is a concept embedded in U.S. law that recognizes that certain uses of copyright-protected works do not require permission from the copyright holder.
-(See Title 17, section 107)
+Fair Use doctrine is a concept embedded in U.S. law that recognizes that certain uses of copyright-protected works do not require permission from the copyright holder.
+(See Title 17, section 107) In higher education, the Fair Use doctrine presents exceptions to the Copyright Act that allow for use of copyrighted materials in a face-to-face classroom in many circumstances.
+If the materials will be used in an online classroom instead, then they must additionally meet the criteria of the TEACH Act.

 What Determines Fair Use?